How to Hire an Engineer in 6 Steps

 - Quality control

 Because engineers are in high demand, you also need to make sure that you highlight the strengths of your company, so you can advertise your job with positive results.
-Give potential employees a sense of your company culture and benefits—basically letting them know why they would like working there.
+Give potential employees a sense of your company culture and benefits—basically letting them know why they would like to work there.

 For more hiring tips, check out our guide on how to hire new employees.